yokaiAG/Stage2019/README.md

 ### Jupyter notebooks (.ipynb)
 - `Journal_plots.ipynb` code for
   1. plotting kendall tau and common users proportion.
-Uses a file such as created by `compare_psis.py`.
+Uses a file such as created by `compare_psis.py` (see PsiResults/ComparePsis/ for such files with our datasets).
   2. plotting psi scatter plot and cumulative distribution.
-Uses lists of psis.
+Uses lists of psis (such as those in PsiResults/Psis/).
   3. plotting lambda,mu cumulative distribution
   4. computing correlations between out-degree and psi, lambda and psi, etc.
   5. computing stats table for top influencers (same as `top_influencers_table.py`)